 The main groups of asthma medicines are:

-These provide short-term relief by relaxing the muscles around your airways, and open up your airways and makes it easier to breathe.
+These provide short-term relief by relaxing the muscles around your airways, opening up your airways and making it easier to breathe.

 Common relievers include salbutamol and terbutaline.